VHRanger/Automation-FAQ/automation.md

 Job automation underpins the explosion of economic growth we've seen since the 1830's [industrial revolution][4].
 It's almost impossible to study any economic trend it creates in isolation, because the entire [labor market][5] has been tied to job automation for 200 years.
 Be skeptical of anyone selling a simple "grand unified theory" of automation's effect on unemployment.
 That person is either a crank or trying to sell you something.

+> Oh that's good to know

 This article will separate job automation facts from myths.
 There are large scale problems on the horizon, but they are probably not what you think they are.
 I'll also propose some solutions you should support to improve the future labor market.

+> Hum ok I'm interested, this seems like I could use that next time I talk with my collegue and could appear smart.
+> Good general feeling

 # Part 1: The Facts